tjma12/adc-overflow/README.md

 #### 3. Run gen_overflows_condor.sh

 This script will go through the entire process of generating an appropriate condor DAG that should be submit-ready.
 It will generate a directory structure containing log files and executables in the designated output directory.
+All directories and segment lists should be <b> full paths. </b>

 Syntax: